-Applications that require large volume records: it allows you to use only one write operation at any time
+- Applications that require large volume records: It allows you to use only one write operation at a time

-How to recover deleted data from an SQLite database?
+How to recover deleted data from a SQLite database?

-To restore information, you can use a backup of the database file, if it is not, recovery is impossible.
+To restore information, you can use a backup of the database file.
+In case, you didn’t create a backup earlier, recovery is impossible.
 SQLite uses SQLite SECURE DELETE, which overwrites all deleted content with zeros.

 In which case can I get an error SQLITE_SCHEMA?

-SQLITE_SCHEMA error occurs if the prepared SQL statement is invalid and cannot be executed.
-This type of error only occurs when using the sqlite3 prepare () and sqlite3 step () interfaces to run SQL.
+SQLITE_SCHEMA error occurs if the prepared SQL statement is invalid and its execution fails.
+This error occurs only when using the sqlite3 prepare () and sqlite3 step () interfaces to run SQL.

 What is EECN in SQLite?

 Any ECCN does not describe the source code of the main source of the public domain SQLite.
-Therefore, ECCN should be specified as EAR99.
-But, if you add new code or associate SQLite with the application, it can change the EECN number.
+Therefore, specify ECCN as EAR99.
+But, if you add a new code or associate SQLite with the application, it can change the EECN number.